 Turns out that I already had that sound card for Twentieth Century.
 It was in a tub of stuff my dad had brought over a few months ago.
 Even better, the card is from the actual 20th century.
 It even has good MIDI, too!
 I picked up a bunch of drive cables from home, so I was able to connect a floppy drive and flash the motherboard BIOS to accept bigger hard drives.

 So I've started installing things on it.
 With a 40 gig drive instead of a 2 gig one, running things without the CD becomes very possible for everything.
 So I've been playing some of my personal classics on it, starting with SimCity 2000.
-Good thing too; otherwise I would write an essay on the implications of Mass Effect upon my views of foreigners.
+Good thing too; I was getting bored.

 I'm not sure how many thousands of hours of my life I've lost to this game.
 This is one of the oldest games I have.
 Putting it another way, this is definitely the oldest sandbox type game I have.
 Unlike other games at the time, this game is not linear; it's a simulation.
 It starts to get weird when my dad started using this as an example of civic engineering in conversations.